EGROENE/JS-PRACTICE-Capitals-Quiz/README.md

 # JS-PRACTICE-Capitals-Quiz
 This is yet another practice project I completed using the NPM package 'readline-sync'.
 This program provides the user the chance to test their knowledge on the capital of each US state in a series of 50 multiple-choice questions, as well as tracks their score throughout the quiz and reports it at the end.
 As I used Node.js, the program runs in the terminal.
+See a demo of this program here: https://www.youtube.com/watch?v=g_gCxcOdF_k